ScheduleMe: Multi-Agent Calendar Assistant: Experiments

 After implementing the system, we conducted a series of evaluations to assess its performance, especially in multilingual and zero-shot scenarios.
 The goal was to assess the model's ability to correctly interpret and execute calendar management commands in multiple languages without fine-tuning.
 Since the system uses OpenAI’s pretrained GPT-4o mini model, no task-specific training was performed.

-We selected six languages for testing: English (\texttt{En}), German (\texttt{De}), French (\texttt{Fr}), Chinese (\texttt{Zn}), Tamil (\texttt{Ta}), and Sinhala (\texttt{Si}).
+Following the reasoning provided in the language comparative studies conducted by~\citet{wickramasinghe-de-silva-2023-sinhala} and by~\citet{jayatilleke2025zero}, we selected six languages for testing: English (\texttt{En}), German (\texttt{De}), French (\texttt{Fr}), Chinese (\texttt{Zn}), Tamil (\texttt{Ta}), and Sinhala (\texttt{Si}).
 For each language, we prepared a set of 20 test inputs, consisting of 5 examples per task type: scheduling, availability checking, editing, and deletion.
 This resulted in a total of 120 test cases across all languages.

 Each input was a natural language command submitted via the assistant’s interface.
 An output was marked as correct if the assistant successfully interpreted the intent and executed the intended calendar action with the correct parameters.